JoyeeWang01/SNOW-Scalable-Note-to-Outcome-Workflow/README.md

 ### Prerequisites Checklist

-Before running the SNOW pipeline, ensure you have:
+Before running the SNOW workflow, ensure you have:
 - [ ] Python 3.8+ installed
 - [ ] Access to an LLM API (Claude, OpenAI, or Gemini)
 - [ ] Clinical notes data (your own or use provided examples)